olgunayse/CMPA-3301-Project-3/README.md

 # Caelus Air Official Website

-Caelus Air is a fictional airline website created for CMPA 3301 Project 03.
-The project has both project management documentation and a two-page prototype website, which demonstrates how a digital project can go from the planning phase to becoming a finished technical artifact.
+The website was created for the CMPA 3301 Project 03 assignment and combines both project management documentation and a prototype website build.
+This project is designed to record the process of creating a full website project from the beginning, including its planning, organization, and development process.

-The website is very simple in terms of branding an airline based on adventure, comfort, and creating lasting memories.
-The website consists of a homepage and an about page with a shared stylesheet, so all pages appear the same way.
+The project is a fictional airline called Caelus Air.
+The website was built on themes of adventure, comfortable travel, and unforgettable destinations.
+The website’s repository contains pages for the home page, about, and a common stylesheet for visual consistency across these pages.

 ## Live Website